iterative/dvc.org/static/docs/commands-reference/get-url.md

 used to specify the (path and) file name desired for the downloaded data file or directory.

-> This command doesn't require an existing DVC project to run in.
-It's a
-> single-purpose command that can be used out of the box after installing DVC.
+Note that this command doesn't require an existing DVC project to run in.
+It's a single-purpose command that can be used out of the box after installing DVC.

 DVC supports several types of (local or) remote locations (protocols):